Caltech-IPAC/nexsciTAP/docs/_sources/configure.rst.txt

   executable.
 By default, this would be something like "/cgi-bin/nph-tap.py" but you may want to use an alias to streamline the address (we do in this example).
   Setting that up is again a matter on web server configuration.

+For Oracle there are three parameters needed to make a connection.
+These are well-known quantities you can get from your DBA:

+- **ServerName** The core information for making a connection is the "server name" as configured in Oracle.

+- **UserID** Once you initiate a connection, you will need a valid user iD.

+- **Password** And password.
+These three parameters are the arguments to the cx_Oracle Python package initiation.  cx_Oracle is conformant to the Python DB API 2.0 spec.
+Other databases will have different detailed connection parameters.

+For SQLite3 you need to point as the database files (SQLite3 works using files rather than a daemon process.
+Since the TAP standard insists on having the TAP_SCHEMA tables in a different schema (in SQLite3 a different file), we have a second parameter for that:

+- **DB** SQLite3 database file containing the tables to be served.

+- **TAP_SCHEMA** SQLite3 database file containing the five "TAP_SCHEMA" tables.

 Spatial Indexing Settings.
 Refer to the indexing documentation for a better